Your application must be accompanied by a medical report form if any of the following apply to you:

 Medical report and eyesight report forms may be obtained from your local NDLS centre or downloaded from this webpage.
 If you are downloading the Medical Report form, you must print it back to back.

-If your query is in relation to the submission of a medical or eyesight report for an online application please refer to the FAQs on Applying Online here.
+If your query is in relation to the submission of a medical or eyesight report for a learner permit or licence application click here for further details.